-Any student who feels that he/she is being or has been subjected to sexual harassment on school grounds or at a school-sponsored or school-related activity (e.g., by a visiting athlete or coach) shall immediately contact his/her teacher or any other employee.
+Any student who feels subjected to sexual harassment on school grounds or at a school-sponsored or school-related activity (eg., by a visiting athlete or coach) shall immediately contact the teacher or any other employee.
 A school employee to whom a complaint is made shall, within 24 hours of receiving the complaint, report it to the principal or designee.